 - Check cashing-students may cash personal checks with their student identification card.
-A fee will be assessed. - Printing account-students may add money to their campus printing account. - Meal plans-students may purchase meal plans described in ChapLink under "Residential Life."
+A fee will be assessed. - Printing account-students may add money to their campus printing account. - Meal plans-students may purchase meal plans in the student portal under "Residential Life."